mintcodeishome/calculatorcpp/README.md

-Shapcalc is the original code for creating a class to compute  area the rest are the same calculator using functions but in diffrent ways
+Shapcalc is the original code for creating a class to compute  area the rest are the same calculator using functions but in diffrent ways those with the Py extenion is the same code in java